 Kelly / Warner works with medical professionals facing reputation challenges – both online and off.
 Call or message today to learn more about your doctor defamation legal options.

-Surgery Defamation: Can Doctors Sue Patients Over Online Reviews?
+Surgery Defamation: Doctor Sues Patients Over Online Review

 Originally Posted: Tuesday, July 29th, 2014

 You’re a plastic surgeon who recently operated on a woman named Cruella.
 Faithful to her name, Cruella likes to complain – even when there’s nothing to criticize!
-And sure enough, Cruella didn’t like your work, (she wanted to look exactly like Angelina Jolie, gosh darn it!) and decided to take her exaggerated gripes online.
+And after working with you, Cruella posted exaggerated gripes about your practice.

 What happens if a patient leaves a scathing online review about your plastic surgery practice?